-Students may earn up to 6 credit hours toward the degree in some courses: Jacht, National Student Advertising Competition, Bateman Competition, photojournalism reports, depth reports and others.
+Students may earn up to 6 credit hours toward the degree in some courses, including Jacht, National Student Advertising Competition, Bateman Competition, photojournalism projects and depth reports.
 Students may repeat the same course again for additional credit hours, but those credits will not count toward the degree inside or outside the major.
 Talk with an academic advisor for further information or specific questions.

 This document represents a sample 4-year plan for degree completion with this major.
 Actual course selection and sequence may vary and should be discussed individually with your college or department academic advisor.
 Advisors also can help you plan other experiences to enrich your undergraduate education such as internships, education abroad, undergraduate research, learning communities, and service learning and community-based learning.